joyyyq/Books/README.md

 For 2021
 - Jan Mental Models
-- Feb Big Debt Crises
+- Feb Big Debt Crises :white_check_mark:
 - Mar Little Prince
 - Apr Your Beauty Mark: The Ultimate Guide to Eccentric Glamour
 - May Guns, Germs, and Steel